Control11/ticket-booking-app/README.md

 ## Additional asumptions
 1. Customer's name and surname should only have one capital letter (apart from capital letter after '_' in surname).
+2. Amount of tickets should be the same as amount of seats in reservation request.